grevian/Mad-Scientist/README.md

 # TODO

-Some of the content of this game is under a questionable license, it should all be attributed but there's definitely some chrono trigger and megaman sprites in there.
-I *think* they may be useable under Canadian Fair-Use laws, but please don't re-use them from here, and if some lawyer wants them gone please just email me.
+Some of the content of this game is under a questionable license, it should all be attributed but there's definitely some video game sprites in there.
+I *think* they are useable under Canadian Fair-Dealing laws since this was a research/private study project, but please don't re-use them from here, and if some lawyer wants them gone, please just email me.

 This project is abandonware, It was a fun group project, I learned some Java and the Slick Game Engine, but it has lots of bugs and is very simplistic.
 I'm